keiziapurba/YouTube-Text-Data-Analysis/README.md

 ## Project Outline

 ### **- Sentiment Analysis**
 - First, install necessary package in this case use TextBlob to see the sentiment.
 To perform Sentiment Analysis, there are 2 key points: Polarity and Subjectivity.
 Here we focus on polarity.
-If polarity: +1 that means we have high polarity and if we don't have any sentiment, it carries subject, that's what subjectivity is.
+If polarity: +1 that means we have high polarity and if we don't have any sentiment, it carries subject.
+Subjectivity quantifies the amount of personal opinion and factual information contained in the text.
+The higher subjectivity means that the text contains personal opinion rather than factual information.
 - In this step, we want to see each comment text polarity and then make polarity columns in the dataset.
 <img width="606" alt="Screen Shot 2022-03-11 at 01 36 41" src="https://user-images.githubusercontent.com/91368463/157731958-daaa820a-093f-4c21-a2a0-e7c59baa4c85.png">